micwadeski/eyemovement/README.md

 ![Eye Movement](https://micwadeski.github.io/assets/images/development/eyes.jpg)

-This is an exercise designed to create Pacmen and send them through digital time and space at random directions and velocities.

 ## Description

 This is a coding exercise assigned through the MIT xPro "Professional Certificate in Coding: Full Stack Development with MERN" course.
-The purpose of this exercise was to simulate an incredibly simplified version of the Pacman arcade game using HTML, CSS, JavaScript, array manipulation and DOM manipulation.
+The point of the exercise is to have two eyes in the middle of the screen that mimic and follow the movement of the mouse on the screen.

 ## Installation